arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

         brew install gnu-sed

-- The script cuts and appends midline on the DB.INPUT file, when setting the ymin and ymax ranges for each CPU thread.
+- The script cuts and appends midline on the DB.INPUT file, to set the ymin and ymax ranges for each CPU thread.
   The number of decimals for all variables and 3 spaces in between them need to be kept in the configuration file in order to not introduce bugs.

 - Executables (dbxxx) need to be build (from CLE) on the current architecture: ELF(linux) or Mach-O(OSX)